Kevin9921/Login-SIgnup/README.md

 This project is coded in C utilizing Linux - Ubuntu.
 Database was created and modified using Sqlite3 code.
-Front end was done using the Glade RAD Tool for GUI for the GTK toolkid and GNOME desktop environment
+Front end was done using the Glade RAD Tool to enable GUI development for the GTK toolkid and GNOME desktop environment

 ------------Log In page---------------
 When a user wants to login they must put in user name and password. if Username and password is match